-- The judge and lawyers still have to write things down and this can sometimes be quite slow.
-Don't worry if there are gaps between questions. - Sometimes the lawyers turn away to speak to the judge or other people in the courtroom. - Sometimes the judge will switch the camera off so that they can discuss a legal problem.
+- The sheriff, reporter and lawyers still have to write things down and this can sometimes be quite slow.
+Don't worry if there are gaps between questions. - Sometimes the reporter or lawyers turn away to speak to the sheriff or other people in the courtroom. - Sometimes the sheriff will switch the camera off so that they can discuss a legal problem.
 This is all normal.

-If you notice any problems with the television or cameras, you should tell the judge.
+If you notice any problems with the television or cameras, you should tell the sheriff.
 For example: